danielmoder/tinySearchEngine/indexer/README.md

 > >
 > > ...
 >
-> and outputs an indexfile of lines in the following output:
+> and outputs an indexfile of lines in the following format:
 > > keyword docID1 count1 docID2 count2 ...
 >
-> according to the words found in each page
+> according to the words found in each page.
 >
 > **indextest.c** takes the indexfile from indexer, reconstructs the index, and outputs to another indexfile